List of Green Lanterns: NautLeKoi in other media

+Nemux

+First appeared in Green Lantern Vol 5 #21 (August 2013).
+He was the Green Lantern of sector 1006.
+He died in Green Lantern: The Lost Army #4 (November 2015).

 Okonoko

 The Green Lantern of Sector 1110.
 He first appeared in Green Lantern (vol. 2) #162 (March 1983), and was created by Mike W. Barr.
-Okonoko is an oranges skinned humanoid with pointed ears, who retired from the Corp after training his replacement Deeter.
+Okonoko is an orange-skinned humanoid with pointed ears, who retired from the Corp after training his replacement Deeter.

 Olapet

 Olapet was a plant-based Green Lantern, hailing from the planet of Southern Goldstar.
 She first appeared in Green Lantern Corps #217 (October 1987), and was created by Steve Englehart and Joe Staton.
 Olapet carries a seedling of herself in a pouch.
 She periodically dies and transfers both her memories and the Power Ring to the seedling.
 She, along with Driq and Flodo Span, were the sole survivors of the Green Lantern Corps of Laminate.
 The rest were killed by Sinestro and Sentient Sector 3600.

 Oliversity

 Sector 2111; First appeared in The Green Lantern Corps #222.
-Can create multiple effects with his venom.
+Oliversity is a snake-like alien who can create multiple effects with his venom.

 Opto309v

 Sector 2260; First appeared in 52 Week 41.
 Featured in Final Crisis #2, slain by Kalibak two issues later.